INSIDE : Learn 15 of my Favorite Low Light Houseplants for your home. These are tough as nail indoor plants that can take less light than most.

 Plus, these plants are so cool and daily raise and lower their leaves as if they are “praying”.
 I love mine!

-Mistletoe Cactus really “prefers” bright indirect light.
+The Mistletoe Cactus plant really “prefers” bright indirect light.
 However, they are very sensitive to too much sunlight.
 This is a favorite of mine, so I keep it protected in a corner nearby to a window.
-So he doesn’t get any sunlight, but has done so well.
+So he doesn’t get any direct sunlight and has done so well.

 You will know your plant is getting too much direct sunlight if you start seeing the stems turn a reddish color, that means it is being sun burnt.